-Fleas are capable of jumping 7 inches vertically and 10 inches horizontally, which likely explains how they are able to make their way onto your husky – but where are these fleas found in the first place?
+Fleas can jump 7 inches vertically and 10 inches horizontally, which likely explains how they can make their way onto your husky – but where are these fleas found in the first place?

 Contact With Other Dogs Or Animals

-Other dogs infested with fleas can pass them on easily to your husky, as well as other pets such as cats (if they are allowed outside).
+Other dogs infested with fleas can pass them on easily to your husky and other pets, such as cats (if allowed outside).

-As we dog owners know, taking your dog to the park is a great experience that allows your pup to socialise, but it can be a hotspot for spreading fleas.
-If you plan to take your husky to socialise with other dogs I’d always recommend checking them over afterwards for any signs of fleas (more on this later).
+As we dog owners know, taking your dog to the park is a great experience that allows your pup to socialize, but it can be a hotspot for spreading fleas.
+If you plan to take your husky to socialize with other dogs, I’d recommend checking them afterward for any signs of fleas (more on this later).

 Walking Through Grass Or Woodland